 You are welcome to visit the Gallery as a self-directed group.
 All self-directed visits must be booked in advance.
 We can support your booked self-directed group visit to the National Portrait Gallery Collection through a range of resources.

 Booking Gallery Rooms for Your Visit

-If you book a ‘General’ self-directed visit - that does not state any specific areas of the Gallery - please be aware that at particularly busy times your group may be asked to move on from certain areas of the Gallery to ease crowding.
+Did you know you can book the rooms you would like to visit?
+Please follow booking instructions to reserve Gallery rooms you need.
+Please be aware if you book a ‘General’ self-directed visit - that does not state any specific areas of the Gallery - at particularly busy times your group may be asked to move on from certain areas of the Gallery to ease crowding.